BritishPandaChick/fcc-markdown-previewer/README.md

-# Free Code Camp Markdown Previewer
+# Markdown Previewer
-Free Code Camp Front Libraries Project.
+freeCodecamp Front Libraries Project.
+Markdown Previewer project.

+## Dependencies
+* HTML
+* CSS
+* React
+* Marked.js
+* Bootstrap

+## Instructions
 Just type your text in the editor and will appear in the previewer.
-Made with HTML, CSS, React, Marked.js and Bootstrap.

 ## Contributing
 This repository is based on starter code from the create-react-app and Ben Brooke's Markdown Previewer tutorial.
 Therefore I will not be accepting any pull requests.